lachho/dungeon-rpg/Individual_Blog_Lachlan_Ho.md

 - Refactored BattleStatistics applyBuff updates to reduce coupling
 - Refactored BattleItems to use a decorator pattern
 - Task 3 - Attack multipler ammended
+- Weekly catch up meeting to delegate tasks

 ## Week 8

 - Task 3 - use of optDouble instead of optInt in Entity Factory
 - Task 3 - implementation of Bribe radius
-- Task 2 - Sunstone and buildables planning and design
+- Task 2b - Sunstone and buildables planning and design
-- Task 2 - Sunstone and buildables tests and dungeons written
+- Task 2b - Sunstone and buildables tests and dungeons written
-- Task 2 - Sunstone and buildables implementation
+- Task 2b - Sunstone and buildables implementation
 - Refactored Inventory.java and removed hardcoding of buildables
+- Task 2c - Logic Switches - planning and design (with partner)
+- Task 2c - Logic Switches - writing tests and building dungeons
+- Task 2c - Logic Switches - fixing tests and implementation after everthing was implemented
+- Weekly catch up meeting to delegate tasks
+- Tidying up the partner blog document

 ## Week 9